JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 We are not trying here to give a complete explanation of how coroutines work under the hood, but a rough sense of what's going on is rather important.

-Since coroutines are completely implemented through a compilation technique (no support from the VM or OS side is required), suspension works through code transformation.
+Coroutines are completely implemented through a compilation technique (no support from the VM or OS side is required), and suspension works through code transformation.
 Basically, every suspending function (optimizations may apply, but we'll not go into this here) is transformed to a state machine where states correspond to suspending calls.
 Right before a suspension, the next state is stored in a field of a compiler-generated class along with relevant local variables, etc. Upon resumption of that coroutine, local variables are restored and the state machine proceeds from the state right after suspension.

 A suspended coroutine can be stored and passed around as an object that keeps its suspended state and locals.
 The type of such objects is `Continuation`, and the overall code transformation described here corresponds to the classical [Continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style).
 Consequently, suspending functions take an extra parameter of type `Continuation` under the hood.